 - For Julia Gillard, I'm thinking of any of the characters in Seinfeld (equally well-intentioned, but with a tendency to agree to requests which backfire spectacularly).

-With the current incumbent of the Prime Ministership, Tony Abbott, we have a choice between a return to the Carry On films or a visit to the James Bond series of films.
+With Tony Abbott, we have a choice between a return to the Carry On films or a visit to the James Bond series of films.

 - On the one hand, Tony Abbott could be seen as any of the characters played by the late Kenneth Williams in the Carry On series.

 - On the other hand, Abbott could be a very convincing Bond villain.
-(However, there are many convincing potential Bond villians in the current cabinet, many of whom are even scarier than Abbott.)
+(However, there were many convincing potential Bond villians in Abbott's cabinet, many of whom were even scarier than Abbott.)